NikitaPash/ASRW_proj/README.md

 4. **Interface Segregation Principle**: Clients are not forced to depend on interfaces they don't use (separate interfaces for different device capabilities).

 5. **Dependency Inversion Principle**: High-level modules depend on abstractions, not concrete implementations (automation engine works with device interfaces, not specific device classes).

-### Other Design Principles

-- **Composition over Inheritance**: Using composition (especially in the Decorator pattern) to achieve flexible designs.
-- **Program to Interfaces**: System components interact through well-defined interfaces.
-- **Favor Immutability**: State changes are handled through clear transactions rather than direct mutation where possible.

 ## Setup and Usage